ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Update PHPMailer to the latest version (as of the time of this report, that is version 6.3.0).
 * Update MySQL to the latest version (as of the time of this report, that is version 8.0).

+### Unauthenticated Privileged Programs ###
+The team discovered on Target 1 that one of the users had the ability to run Python with administrative privileges without having to authenitcate with a password.

+Mitigation
+* Require user input of password to run any SUDO commands

 ### Unsalted Hashed Passwords ###
 The team obtained a password hash during the engagement.
 An open source tool was able to quickly break the hash and allowed the team to gain login credentials for a privileged account on Target 1.
 Target 2's password hashes were salted.